So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 You want a good mount because it ensures that the connection between the scope and the rifle is steady and helpful instead of the problem’s source.

-So if you suspect your mount is the culprit behind your missed aim, you might want to get a better, more solid mount for your rifle scope.
+If you suspect your mount is the culprit behind your missed aim, you might want to get a better, more solid mount for your rifle scope.

 5. Alignment